From Cleanings to Root Canals: The Dentist Bucks County, Pennsylvania Families Trust

 Dental Cleaning

-A hygienist will remove plaque, tartar, and surface stains from areas that brushing can’t reach.
-Regular teeth cleaning helps prevent disease and refreshes your smile.
+A dental hygienist will remove plaque, tartar, and surface stains from your teeth in places your toothbrush can’t reach.
+Cleanings help prevent cavities and gum disease, while leaving your smile fresh and polished.

 Full Mouth Exam

-Dr. Weitz will perform a thorough examination of your entire mouth, including your teeth, tongue, cheeks, roof of the mouth, and jaw.
-She’ll check for signs of decay, worn-down enamel, cracked teeth, and oral cancer.
+Dr. Weitz will examine your full mouth, including your teeth, gums, tongue, and jaw.
+She’ll check for signs of cavities, cracks, enamel erosion, and even early warning signs of oral cancer.

 Digital X-Rays